bmurrtech/IT_research/sentinelone.md

 ![roles_view](https://i.imgur.com/0XPaWxj.png)

  - Reduce your attack surface by __diabling users from being able to change roles__.
-The "Roles" permission is "the key to the kingdom" when securing our environment as users with this permission would be able to perform the following in Actions > Troubleshooting:
+Users with this role can cause data that is useful for troubleshooting to be lost.
+Therefore you should be careful about granting this permission.The "Roles" permission is "the key to the kingdom" when securing our environment as users with this permission would be able to perform the following in Actions > Troubleshooting:
    - Diable the agent
    - Enable the agent
    - Reload